 - Unemployment – a general sensation of lacking purpose, missing out on workplace dynamics, and losing earning power

 - Social isolation – a sense of loneliness as a result of diminished mobility, loss of friends and fewer social engagements

 - Change in relationships – shifts in the nature of spousal relationships, friendships, sexuality and plans to have children, if that is desired

-- Loss of independence and body integrity – the frustration of not being able to move around quickly and easily and relying on others for care
+- Loss of independence and body integrity – the frustration of not being able to move around quickly and easily, loss of capacity to do physical tasks, and relying on others for care

 - Age – children and those who have not yet completed their education or begun careers tend to suffer more mental health disorders throughout their lives

 - Financial strain – medical bills, additional living costs and getting by on a reduced income (earned, government supported or both)

 - Difficulty accepting a disability – not reaching the final phases of adjustment to the onset of a disability (the phases are shock, anxiety, denial, depression, internalized anger, externalized anger, acknowledgment, adjustment)